Wednesday, 24 June 2026

 our culture erased.

-Centuries later and the town cry was still, “No Surrender!”
+Centuries later and the town cry is still, “No Surrender!”

-Buildings had eyes.
-As I stood at McAleer’s corner eating Pagni’s chips out of vinegar sodden Irish newspaper and watching cats in the family hotel basement window, I felt their presence.
+Buildings have eyes.
+As I stand at McAleer’s corner eating Pagni’s chips out of vinegar sodden newspaper, watching cats in the family hotel basement window, I feel their presence.
 Panoptic surveillance emanating from the RUC barracks at the top of the Square, bolstered by the Ulster bank beside it, and higher up

 British armoured towers,